Evan Morgan, 2nd Viscount Tredegar: Life

 In 1929, he unsuccessfully stood as the Conservative candidate for Limehouse.
 After the death of his father, in 1934, he took possession of the family seat of Tredegar House, near Newport, where he had a menagerie of animals and birds.
 He dedicated one room, his 'magik room', to his study of the occult.

 He fought in the First World War, gaining the rank of Lieutenant in the service of the Welsh Guards, and in 1930 was appointed an honorary Colonel.
 During the Second World War with MI8, his responsibility was to monitor carrier pigeons.
-He carelessly let slip on occasion departmental secrets to two girl guides and was court martialled but not sent to jail or worse.
+He carelessly let slip on occasion departmental secrets to two girl guides and was court martialed but not sent to jail or worse.

 Morgan provided inspiration for the character "Ivor Lombard" in Aldous Huxley's 1921 Crome Yellow, and for Eddie Monteith in Ronald Firbank's The Flower Beneath the Foot.

 He was decorated with the following awards: